 This event plays only on a Mission card, not on any other location.
-The mission is not discarded, but remains underneath for span reference only, leaving a spaceline location of unspecified type (neither nor).
-None of its game text, icons, card title, etc. remain in effect other than the span.
+The mission is not discarded, but remains underneath for span reference only, leaving a spaceline location of unspecified type (neither and nor and the spane of its game text, icons, card title, etc. remain in effect other than the span.
 For example, if Intercept Sleeper Ship is destroyed, you can no longer report the I.K.S.
 Tong to this location (unless it is the end of the spaceline).